 Alta Ski Area: As far as sitting outside at Alta goes, there is no better place than the Alta's Goldminer's Daughter Lodge at the Wildcat Base.
 Similar to the Roundhouse at Solitude, the GMD offers great views of people skiing down High Rustler and the lower portions of the Collins and Wildcat terrain.
 If you need a little bit of energy in addition to a beer, order an Alta Bomb.
 What’s an Alta Bomb?
 It’s a shot of espresso dropped into a glass of PBR.
 In other words, it’s energy beer.
 Don’t necessarily feel the pressure of committing to an Alta Bomb as it is perfectly acceptable to take my approach and casually sip a beer.

 Snowbird: There is no shortage of options for sunny drinks when it comes to Snowbird.
 In the Snowbird Center alone you have three different options.
 Upstairs on the Tram Plaza, you’ve got two places to choose from: Birdfeeder and the Forklift.
 Check out the Birdfeeder if you want a walk-up window beer and snag a table with your friends.
 Otherwise, take a seat at the Forklift and have one of the excellent servers take care of you.
-Your third choice is to go downstairs to the infamous Tram Club and make your way out to their patio where you can get a shot and a beer for $5.
+Your third choice is to head to SeventyOne at the Cliff Lodge and make your way out to their patio where you can watch the Peruvian lift spin.
 Don’t forget that Snowbird is home to Utah’s longest season, so you can keep the après scene going late into the spring.

 Snowbasin Resort: Not only does Earl’s Lodge have the nicest bathrooms (seriously, check them out), but it also has a very large patio area.
 After a full day of lapping the Needles and Strawberry Gondolas, nothing feels as good as sitting down with a cold beer and listening to some live music on the weekends.
 Beer can be purchased outside on the patio or inside from the servery.